read-0nly/RustMods/CustomAIZones/Readme.md

 ### Before starting
 You need to use a specific prefab to add the patrol and cover points to your monuments.
 The prefab is assets/prefabs/npc/scientist/patrolpoint.prefab (for now, until facepunch deletes it and breaks the plugin lol)

-For that, you'll need to set this to true
+For that, you'll need to set this to true in your rustedit configuration.json file
 ```json
 "Prefabs": {
   "Show all prefabs (WARNING: Some prefabs may not work or break the editor/your map)": true